CAST-genomics/cast-workflows/tr-gwas/README.md

 cromshell list-outputs $JOBID
 ```

-## Run a full job on all samples and all phenotype
+## Run a full job on all samples and all phenotypes

 ```
 ./tr_gwas_aou.py \
 --name test_all
 ```
+## Detailed usage

+Required arguments:

+* `--name <STR>`: name of the run

+Optional arguments:

+* `--phenotype <STR>`: name of targeted phenotype, seperated by comma.
+Default: None, run all
+* `--cohort <STR>`: name of targeted cohort, seperated by comma.
+Options: AFR, EUR, NOT_AFR, ALL .
+Default: None, run all

 ## Output files